danagnos/projectmanager/README.md

 A full-stack project for managing projects.
 Developed as the final assignment for Coding Factory.

+## Overview

+This web application allows each user to maintain their own list of projects.
+After logging in, you can create new projects, edit existing ones inline, and remove them when they're done.
+Every action is authenticated with JWT tokens so that users only see and modify their own data stored in MongoDB.

 ## 🔧 Tech Stack

 - **Frontend:** Angular (Standalone components), Bootstrap 5